Focus on you

 •

-If you’re currently enrolled in the HSA Plan and don’t make election changes, you’ll automatically be enrolled in the Premier HDHP.
+If you're currently enrolled in a Bread Financial medical plan and don't wish to make any changes, you'll automatically remain in your current plan.

-If you enroll in the Base or Premier HDHP and don’t open an HSA by the end of Open Enrollment, Oct.
-31, you won't receive the full company contribution in January 2025.
+If you enroll in the Base or Premier HDHP and haven't opened an HSA by the end of Open Enrollment on Oct.
+28, you won't receive the full company contribution in January 2026.

 Base HDHP